In Section 4 of the Home Buying Guide, we outline the steps you need to take to get finance ready.

 Compare current home loan rates

 - Interest rate.
 Ideally, you want to find a home loan that offers a competitive interest rate by market standards.
 A lower interest rate can go a long way in helping you maximise your savings.
 For example, a 0.5% rate difference on a $750,000 mortgage (from 5.5% to 5.0%) could save you a total of $83,612 over 30 years.
-You should always compare the comparison rate of different home loans as this reflects the true cost of the loan.
-If there is more than 1-2 basis points between the interest rate and the comparison rate, this should raise a red flag as there could be some big fees that the lender has not disclosed.
+You should always compare the comparison rate of different home loans, as this reflects the true cost of the loan by taking fees into account.

 - Fees.
 When comparing different home loans, you should keep an eye out for application or establishment fees, ongoing fees and discharge fees.
 Finding a home loan with fewer fees will help you to minimise your holding mortgage costs.